bobleesj/bobleesj.github.io/docs/source/essays.rst

 The second component of the failure framework, performance oversupply, occurs as the rate of performance improvement exceeds the performance requirement.
-In continuing the disk drive case study, Christensen presents the storage capacity of 5.25-inch drives, which exceeded 300 percent of the desktop manufacturers’ performance demand.
+In continuing the disk drive case study, Christensen presents the storage capacity of 5.25-inch drives, which exceeded 300 percent of the desktop manufacturers' performance demand.
 Meanwhile, the 3.5-inch drives, which initially underperformed, ultimately satisfied the storage demand of the desktop manufacturers by maintaining the rate of storage improvement.
 Consequently, by